ORick10/Software-Developer-Page/README.md

 Just change `src/portfolio.js` to get your personal portfolio.
 Feel free to use it as-is or customize it as much as you want.

-But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).

-If you created something awesome and want to contribute then feel free to open an [pull request](https://github.com/saadpasta/developerFolio/pulls).
+If you created something awesome and want to contribute then feel free to open an [pull request](https://github.com/ORick10/Software-Developer-Page/pulls).

 ## Table of Contents
 - [Sections](#sections)